 Simone music-directed eleven productions at Tufts University with Torn Ticket II, including Chicago, Fly By Night, Little Shop of Horrors, 35MM, Next to Normal, Into the Woods, and She Loves Me.
 Simone received the Best Music Director award from Tufts 3Ps for Chicago (2017), Little Shop of Horrors (2016), and Next to Normal (2015).
 Her short original musical See You Have Me was performed at Tufts University in December 2015 and at the Strawberry One-Act Festival in New York City in July 2016 (nominated for Best Director, Best Actress, and Best Actor).

 Simone has received training in classical and jazz music in California and at Tufts University.
 She is comfortable playing piano by ear or with sheet music/chord charts.
-She is proficient in piano, voice, and flute with limited proficiency in guitar, accordion, and saxophone.
+She is proficient in piano, voice, and flute with basic proficiency in guitar, accordion, and saxophone.
 She is a member of ASCAP.